hudsonwebdev/tysonsva-PRESSABLE/wp-content/plugins/events-manager/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 7.2.3  =
+* Fixed multi-timerange and timeslot settings not being reflected in the event submission UI in some setups
+* Fixed incorrect default timerange UI data when adding an extra timerange to an event
+* FAQ update
+* Fixed booking cut-off time reverting to 12AM upon save for single events
+* Fixed styling issues for timeslot/range editor where trash icon may not appear on front-end for multiple time-ranges
+* Fixed repeating event ticket descriptions not showing on booking form if not overridden
+* Fixed saving a repeated event ticket being set to price 0 rather than repeating event parent ticket price
+* Fixed adding exclusion recurrence set not working when creating new event
+* Changed template approach for recurrence sets so recurrence set template is within a template element
+* Fixed validation errors in recurring events creating an extra blank recurrence set in UI after save attempt
+* Fixed timerange validation errors not saving elements of an event such as recurrence set data, timeranges etc. requiring re-setup during submission
+* Fixed event booking cut-off times not being properly saved for recurring events
+* Fixed recurring/repeating event booking cut-off relative dates (by day) not being properly saved
+* Fixed quick-action recurring/repeated links showing up for trashed posts
+* Fixed event status inconsistencies whilst trashing and untrashing repeated events
+* Fixed trashed event_status in EM_Event objects always reverting to 0 when loaded from DB
+* Fixed inability to unmark an event as all-day once clicked/saved for first time
+* Fixed calendar month formatting option not reflected in calendar
+* Fixed booking form for timeslots showing the time picker if the event is closed to bookings
+* Fixed repeating events template showing in the events list
+* Fixed vulnerabilities CVE-2025-12407 and CVE-2025-12408 reported by thinnawarth mathuros via WordFence Security
+* Fixed medium XSS vulnerability CVE-2025-12976 reported by Muhammad Yudha – DJ via WordFence Security
+* Changed post_id and blog_id to protected properties with magic get/set, allowing post-less recurrences to reference parent post and blog IDs
+* Fixed recurrences not correctly referencing categories and category properties such as colors
+* Made improvements to spacing on mobile and general booking form views for better use of screen real estate
+* Fixed calendar not showing timeslot events with correct time
+* Fixed inconsistent results when showing events split by timeslot
+* Added default option for showing calendars with or without splitting by timeslot
+* Updated intl‑tel‑input to v25.12.5
+* Fixed submission and UI issues with the phone field
+* Fixed allowable HTML in ticket names not outputting in ticket summaries
+* Added booking and ticket counting of reserved vs. pending spaces, fixing inconsistent counts with custom pending status
+* Added #_UNAVAILABLESPACES and #_RESERVEDSPACES placeholders
+* Changed #_BOOKEDSPACES so reserved pending spaces are excluded
+* Added shared functions EM_Ticket::get_status_spaces() and EM_Bookings::get_status_count()
+* Fixed ticket required checkbox getting unchecked upon second save when editing an event
+* Fixed fatal error when supplying comma-separated list of views in event list or calendar shortcode
+* Fixed fatal error when supplying comma-separated list of views in event list or calendar shortcode (duplicate fix)
+* Fixed Google Map JS warnings
+* Upgraded Google Maps to async loading and Advanced Markers
+* Modified map balloon formats to exclude location name, now automatically included in balloon title
+* Updated how map info balloons are styled
+* Fixed privacy consent not being forced as required
+* Fixed “convert to recurrence” link not working outside the event editor
+* Updated readme.txt WordPress version
+* Updated readme.txt WordPress version (correction)
+* Fixed using event="x" in shortcode or PHP functions producing empty results in custom archetypes
+* Added support for iCal and RSS feeds for custom archetypes
+* Added support for taxonomy event lists to include all archetypes or specific ones via placeholders such as #_CATEGORYNEXTEVENTS{archetype}
+* Fixed interference with other scheduled post CPTs
+* Removed jQuery UI Touch Punch 0.2.3 from JS libraries
+* Fixed calendar month picker showing Jan 2025 when navigating from Dec 2025 when format is set to M Y instead of F Y
+* Fixed possible PHP warnings in em-event-post.php and em-location-post.php
+* Fixed PHP error associated with #_BOOKINGBUTTON

+= 7.2.2.1 =
+* Fixed blank admin pages for some server setups (possibly PHP version)

+= 7.2.2 =
+* Fixed PHP notice in booking actions
+* Fixed critical PHP error in rare cases when booking table settings are saved incorrectly
+* Fixed timezone picker displaying default timezone after saving a single non-recurring event in event editor
+* Fixed fatal error when creating new repeating events due to missing default time range
+* Fixed recurring events not saving properly due to new time range selectors not being editable
+* Fixed redraw issue with showing a hidden recurrences meta box and marked recurrences meta box as required to display in screen options
+* Fixed JS error in time range picker when changing regular event to recurring
+* Forced recurrence meta box to appear in editor regardless of screen options
+* Fixed PHP error in some PHP versions due to accessing `$wp_filter` as an array
+* Fixed potential duplicate/multiple time range slots shown on new recurrence set creations
+* Fixed timeslot queries in `em_get_event()` overwriting the global `$EM_Event` object with timeslot event version
+* Fixed time range editor not allowing multiple time ranges when in a newly added recurrence set (before saving)
+* Fixed time range timeslot events not being correctly saved in repeating and recurring events
+* Fixed `EM_Event::get_recurrence_days()` not returning an array and causing fatal errors in some setups
+* Fixed recurrences not allowing "last of" monthly patterns which refer to "first"
+* Fixed recurring or repeating events not properly saving initial timerange sets
+* Added `set_status()` methods to Timeranges, Timerange, and Timeslot objects
+* Fixed recurrence sets not saving event status to timeslots
+* Optimized `has_timeslot()` checks to avoid regenerating timeslot objects early before saving
+* Fixed timeslots saving without `timerange_id`
+* Fixed timeslots not getting deleted with an event
+* Fixed duplication or saving issues when event is a draft resulting in unsaved timerange data
+* Fixed duplicating single recurrences not working

+= 7.2.1 =
+* Fixed calendars not showing events due to timeslot update in 7.2

+= 7.2 =
+* MAJOR - Added multiple time range and dynamic timeslot support for single and recurring events
+* Event IDs can now be comprised of format `123:123` where the `:123` represents a timeslot ID
+* `EM_Event->event_id` now supplies the full event UID, whereas `EM_Event->get_event_id()` supplies just the numeric event ID
+* Fixed default option for em_get_option() not being used when defaulting to get_option()

 = 7.1.7 =
 * Fixed PHP `_load_text_domain` warning since 7.1
 * Fixed PHP fatal error when viewing events page with certain settings combinations (e.g., title rewriting disabled or subsite events shown on the mainsite in MS global mode)